Esplanade MRT station: History

 During the station's construction, the arterial routes of Bras Basah Road and Nicoll Highway had to be diverted through more than 10 phases.
-Road diversions began from 4 August 2002 with the realignment of a stretch of Bras Basah Road and the shifting of Nicoll Highway into War Memorial Park.
-A pedestrian underpass linking One Raffles Link and Suntec City was closed from 20 January 2003.
-A sheltered linkway at One Raffles Link and a temporary pedestrian bridge was constructed to facilitate movement between City Hall and Suntec City.
+Road diversions began on 4 August 2002 with the realignment of a stretch of Bras Basah Road and the shifting of Nicoll Highway into War Memorial Park.
+A pedestrian underpass linking One Raffles Link and Suntec City was closed on 20 January 2003.
+A sheltered linkway at One Raffles Link and a temporary pedestrian bridge were constructed to facilitate movement between City Hall and Suntec City.

+Through a public poll conducted from 26 March to 9 May 2004 to replace its working name "Convention Centre", "Esplanade" garnered more votes at 49% against "War Memorial" at 41%.
+This was the first time the LTA consulted the public regarding the station names.
+The name was finalised on 7 July 2005.

 To minimise the impact of noise and dust pollution on the surrounding developments, the station was constructed using the top-down method.
 Diaphragm walls were built to minimise ground movement.
 With the roof constructed first, construction could proceed under all weather conditions while allowing the early reinstatement of Bras Basah Road and War Memorial Park.
-From the end of 2007, the diverted roads were rerouted back to their original alignments.
+At the end of 2007, the diverted roads' original alignments were reinstated.

 On 30 April 2008, the underpass reopened to the public.
 The reopening was marked with a celebration as Suntec City Mall offered goodies and organised music and line dancing performances.
 The station opened on 17 April 2010 along with the stations on CCL Stages 1 and 2.
 Prior to its opening, passengers were offered a preview of the station during the CCL Discovery open house on 4 April 2010.